 Check Price – Shop Coffee

 As with the classic, there are quirks with the Silvia when it comes to steam too.
 If you wait until the boiler is officially steam ready, and the heating light goes off, then open the steam wand, you’ll blow a hole through your kitchen worktop ;-).
-Well, maybe not rather however you’ll probably blow the milk right out of the chuffing jug.
+Well, maybe not rather but you’ll probably blow the milk right out of the chuffing jug.

 If you work with temperature surfing while steaming too, even though, you can get much more usable and consistent steam from the Silvia, and faster too.

-Another quirk with the Silvia, with the latest version at least which is V6 2020 (I’ve not used the earlier versions), the double basket it comes with is a 14/16g basket, and I found it in truth odd, I couldn’t get to grips with it at all, and I’ve heard others saying the same.
+Another quirk with the Silvia, with the latest version at least which is V6 2020 (I’ve not used the earlier versions), the double basket it comes with is a 14/16g basket, and I found it actually odd, I couldn’t get to grips with it at all, and I’ve heard others saying the same.

 Check Price - Amazon UK